vvscode/docs/docs/voice/voice-for-ios-cloud/voice-ios-cloud-sinch-client.md

     - voice-ios-cloud-calling
 ---

 The _SINClient_ is the Sinch SDK entry point.
-It is used to configure the user’s and device’s capabilities, as well as providing access to feature classes such as the _SINCallClient_, _SINMessageClient_ and _SINAudioController_.
+It is used to configure the user’s and device’s capabilities, as well as providing access to feature classes such as the _SINCallClient_, and _SINAudioController_.

 ## Creating the _SINClient_